Italian Studies Major

 Goals for the Italian Studies Major

-· Will speak and understand Italian at the advanced level, as detailed in the ACTFEL proficiency guidelines.
+- Will speak and understand Italian at the advanced level, as detailed in the ACTFEL proficiency guidelines (students who study only the language will speak and understand Italian at the intermediate level, as per ACTFEL proficiency guidelines).

-· Will be aware of the crucial moments and events of Italian history, starting in the Middle Ages and going on to the present.
+- Will be aware of the crucial moments and events of Italian history and culture, starting in the Middle Ages and going on to the present.

-· Will acquire the critical thinking skills and the methodological and theoretical grounding that will serve them well should they opt to pursue their interest in Italian Studies at the graduate school level, such as how to conduct archival and bibliographical research, how to quote sources, and how to write scholarly essays.
+- Will acquire the critical thinking skills and the methodological and theoretical grounding that will serve them well should they opt to pursue their interest in Italian Studies or other areas at the graduate school level, such as how to conduct archival and bibliographical research, quote sources, and write scholarly essays.

 Requirements for the Italian Studies Major